ICID Plus instructions

 ROOF SUPPORT

 The roof support is supplied as a kit complete with two side plates for fixing to the roof trusses, a band to give lateral support to the chimney as it passes through the roof, and 3 self tapping screws, which are secured to the chimney through the band to give a load bearing capacity.
 When the plates are installed above the roof trusses as in Fig.1 the maximum number of pipes, which may be suspended from the roof support is 6 x 1m pipes.
-When the plates are attached below the trusses as in Fig.2 the maximum number of pipes, which may be suspended is 4 x 1m pipes.
+When the plates are attached below the trusses the maximum number of pipes, which may be suspended is 4 x 1m pipes.

 1. The band should be lowered down over the top of the ICID Plus pipe, and positioned so that the side plates are resting on top of the roof trusses as in Fig.1 or below the roof trusses in the case of Fig. 2.
 The recommended position is always as per Fig.1 where circumstances allow this solution.